Driver who fired shots during police chase 'a changed man' in tearful court appearance

 Justice Fitzgerald noted reports and reference letters supported Lloyd's pledge he was ready to change and that his girlfriend was the catalyst.

-The judge took into account those factors - Lloyd's dreadful upbringing, the fact his previous two-strike offences were at the lower end, and that he did not fire directly at police during this one.
-In her view, those offences were not the type of persistent violent offending the public would expect to be captured by the Three Strikes regime.
+The judge took into account those factors and Lloyd's dreadful upbringing, the fact he did not directly fire at police, and that his previous two-strike offences were at the lower end.
+In her view, those earlier offences were not the type of persistent violent offending the public would expect to be captured by the Three Strikes regime.

 She noted the difference between the sentence under the Three Strikes regime would be almost triple what would otherwise be an appropriate sentence – it would add another 10 years, a third of Lloyd's age today.